 Illustrations and simple, rhyming text introduce a school where diversity is celebrated and songs, stories, and talents are shared.

-One way to help young children cope in the wake of the tragic synagogue shooting in our community is to share books that focus on kindness and tolerance.
 Reading about the resolution of minor differences or simple acts of generosity and caring may not feel like much in the face of such distressing violence and hate.
 But reminding children (and ourselves) that there is still good in the world is never a waste of time.
 And encouraging inclusion and understanding is the only way we can begin to build a better world together.

 The following are titles that our librarians believe will lead to conversations that can help young listeners to understand and respect differences, appreciate the importance of community, and explore their feelings.
 For age-appropriate books that address loss and grief, please see Here to Help: Books about Death & Grieving.